nasko25/beatgems/README.md

 And only after that focus on:

 - [ ] ?
 Streaming files with wavesurfer: https://github.com/katspaugh/wavesurfer.js/issues/1932#issuecomment-1782804474:

   1. Have backend serve right MIME type and supports [time range requests](https://developer.mozilla.org/en-US/docs/Web/Media/Audio_and_video_delivery/buffering_seeking_time_ranges) (should be pretty standard)
   2. Extract peaks and duration and include it in an API endpoint: https://github.com/katspaugh/wavesurfer.js/discussions/3578
      You can extract the peaks from the audiodata using something like https://github.com/bbc/audiowaveform or ffmepg

+- [ ] Generate some parts of a song separately (for example a "clean beat with no other instruments" and a "hip hop bass line") and combine them into one song
+      Specifying a BPM during the generation should fix the recordings being out of sync Hopefully this would also fix the "phantom bass" sounds (where the bass line sounds as if it's merged with the beat entirely) in many of the generated beats.